-Parent-Teacher Conferences are scheduled for the end of the first quarters and in February.
+Parent-Teacher Conferences are scheduled for the end of the first and third quarters.
 The goal is for 100% parent attendance during our two conference periods.
 On an individual basis, parent-teacher conferences will be arranged upon request of either a parent or teacher.
 A child's education is best served when clear expectations and mutual support exist between home and school.